ParanoidUser/codewars-handbook/kata/beta/brackets-checker/README.md

 The greatest enemy of all programmers is ";".
 Very often we forgot about this symbol.
-Also we can forgot about closing brackets (If we don't use IDE that closes brackets for us).
+Also, we can forget about closing brackets (If we don't use IDE that closes brackets for us).

-Task: to make a method wich will checks if the brackets "(","{","[" have a couple ")","}","].
+Task: to make a method which will check if the brackets "(","{","[" have a couple ")","}","]".

-For example: "(hello evrybody)" -> true;
+For example: "(hello everybody)" -> true;

 "} - bracket" -> false;